toreaurstadboss/ToreAurstadIT.BlazorEnumSelect/Readme.md

 You can adapt this sample to your convenience.
 I created this component to learn more about Blazor.
 It is built upon sample code from user meziantou on SO and packaged and added some functionality.

-Possible improvemen I would like to see in a fork:
+Possible improvement I would like to see in a fork:
 * In case your enum contains many values, a search / filtering capability like that of select2.js could be added. (this should be possible to turn on or off)